* This is the Professional Version. *

 Placental site trophoblastic tumor: This rare tumor consists of intermediate trophoblastic cells that persist after a term pregnancy; it may invade adjacent tissues or metastasize.

 Initial manifestations of a hydatidiform mole suggest early pregnancy, but the uterus often becomes larger than expected within 10 to 16 wk gestation.
-Commonly, women test positive for pregnancy have vaginal bleeding and severe vomiting, and fetal movement and fetal heart sounds are absent.
+Commonly, women test positive for pregnancy and have vaginal bleeding and severe vomiting, and fetal movement and fetal heart sounds are absent.
 Passage of grapelike tissue strongly suggests the diagnosis.
-Complications may include uterine infection, sepsis, hemorrhagic shock, and preeclampsia, which may occur during early pregnancy.

 Placental site trophoblastic tumors tend to cause bleeding.